VoronDesign/Voron-Documentation/community/troubleshooting/derpimus/troubleshooting_quicklink.md

 nav_exclude: true
 ---
 # Troubleshooting Quick-links
-This document is a curated set of links
+This document is a curated set of links useful in the diagnosis of Voron 3D printers.

 ## Board Pinouts & Schematics